 Treatment Option: They’re recommending I get an elective tracheostomy to prevent the need for endotracheal intubations.
 If I need to be on bipap or hooked up to a ventilator they could attach it directly to the trach tube without needing to paralyze me in order to put a tube down my throat.
 The down side to having a trach, is that there’s a lot of maintenance required to keep the area free of infection.
 It’s hard to cough up secretions through a trach tube, so you usually need to be suctioned.
 It’s also easy to aspirate stuff into your lungs when you’re eating.
 My experience as an RT and working with trach patients over the years, is probably contributing to my reluctance of having something so drastic done, even if it eliminated the need for future intubations.

-Problem #4 Anti-IL drugs) Is kinda related to #3.
-Long term steroid use is fraught with serious side effects, so while they make breathing easier in the short term, they are potent immunosuppressants and cause damage to other organ systems.
-One of the side potential sideeffect of long term steroid use…is death.
+Problem #3 Long term steroid use) I definitely breath better when Im on prednisone, but constant steroid use is fraught with serious side effects.
+So while they usually improve symptoms in the short term, they are potent immunosuppressants and cause damage to other organ systems.
+One of the potential side effects of long term high dose steroid use…is death.
 Can’t have a more serious side effect than that.

 Treatment Option:There’s a slight chance that one of the new IL blocking drugs could take the place of steroids and improve my PFT numbers, or at least reduce the number of exacerbations I experience.
 There are several new ones coming out on the market this year, but they were designed to treat a different type of asthma than the one I have.
 They think my best bet is a drug in the early development phase which blocks IL 33.
 It has something to do with targeting mast cells, which I seem to have a lot of in my airways.
 Unfortunately the drug wont be available for at least 3 more years.

-Problem #5 Damaged lungs) The bottom line is that my lung function is dropping critically now.
+Problem #4… Damaged lungs) The bottom line is that my lung function is dropping critically now.
 I can’t just “think” my way out of it…It’s not a mind over matter thing anymore.
-No matter how well I take care of myself, how diligent I am about exercising and preventing exacerbations, the damage to my lungs is extensive, irreversible and more than likely will only get worse.
+No matter how well I take care of myself, how diligent I am about exercising, avoiding triggers and preventing exacerbations, the damage to my lungs is extensive, irreversible and more than likely will only get worse over time.

 Never say never, but option #1 and 2 are non-starters, they’re just too radical for me.

-So, out of all these treatment options, 3, 4 and 5 (in that order) are the ones Im following through on.
+So, out of all these treatment options, 3 and 4 (in that order) are the ones Im following through on.

 The steroid taper that Im currently on will only drop to 10mg this time instead of zero.
 I will stay on that dose for a few months to see if it makes a difference.
 As far as the new biologics like dupilumab, Im already on the compassionate use radar.
 The drug company involved is trying to expedite FDA approval to get me the drug early, but of course there are always snags.